Maximus of Turin

 Quotes and Excerpts:

-Sermon IV: On the Nativity of the Lord II
+On the Sign of the Cross:

-Therefore, we see here, from which font our new sun is born.
-As, it is true, He dawns from God, the author.
-Therefore, He is Son of divinity; of divinity, I say, incorrupt, integral, complete.
+“Therefore, He is Son of divinity; of divinity, I say, incorrupt, integral, complete.
 I plainly understand a mystery; for, therefore, the nativity is fruitful through the immaculate Mary, since, before, He was constituted complete through divinity: Whose first nativity stood glorious, His second will not be reproachful.
 That is, as, in some way, the virgin divinity gave Him forth, so also the virgin Mary generated Him.
 It is even written that He has a father among men; as we read in the Gospel, the Pharisees saying: Is this not the son of Joseph the carpenter, and His mother Mary?
 (Mt 13:55) In this, also, look to the mystery.
 Christ’s father is said to be a carpenter.
 And, clearly, God the Father is a carpenter, Who built the whole world’s works; He is clearly a craftsman, but He Who ordered Noah to build an ark during the flood.
 [5] A carpenter, I say, is He Who ordained Moses’ tabernacle, instituted the ark of the testament, erected the temple of Solomon; I would call Him a carpenter, Who smooths rigid minds, pares down proud thoughts, raises humble deeds.
-Indeed, this carpenter uses curved iron tools around trees, as we read in the Gospel, John saying: Now the axe is placed at the root of the trees.
-Every tree not bearing good fruit will be cut down, and thrown into the fire (Mt 3:10; Lk 3:9); as tool of the heavenly carpenter builds trees for the future, but the fire of flames consumes the unfruitful, plucked out by the root.”
+Indeed, this carpenter uses curved iron tools around trees, as we read in the Gospel, John saying: ‘Now the axe is placed at the root of the trees.
+Every tree not bearing good fruit will be cut down, and thrown into the fire’ (Mt 3:10; Lk 3:9); as tool of the heavenly carpenter builds trees for the future, but the fire of flames consumes the unfruitful, plucked out by the root.” –Sermon IV: On the Nativity of the Lord II.
+Patrologiae Cursus Completus, Series Latina, ed.
+J.-P. Migne, Tomus LVII (Paris: J.-P. Migne, 1862)

 return to top ⇑